-All the above, and a great variety of other goods can be purchased at the very lowest prices FOR CASH, as I have determined not to be undersold. may21 56 RICHARD MOSSOP.
+All the above, and a great variety of other goods can be purchased at the very lowest prices FOR CASH, as I have determined not to be undersold. may21'56 EICHARD MOSSOP.

-QUEENSWARE-A superior lot of Fancy and Common Queensware now opening and for sale at the most reasonable prices at the store of RICHARD MOSSOP.
+QUEENSWARE-A superior lot of Fancy and Common Queensware now opening and for sale at the post reasonable prices and for sale at the most reasonable prices store of RICHARD MOSSOP. at the store of

 HATS!
-HATS !!-Richard Mossop is now re ceiving and opening a fine lot of Spring and Summer Hats of the latest styles, which he will sell at prices from 124 cents to 5,00.
-CLOTHING !- 1 000 Dollars worth of Ready-made Clothing at your own priees, at the cheap store of may 21 RICHAED MOSSOP.
+HATS "-Richard Mossop is now re ceiving and opening a fine lot of Spring and Summer lints of the latest styles, which he will sell at prices from 121 cents to 5,00.

+CLOTHING :- 1,000 Dollars worth of Rendy-made Clothing at your own pri-12 may 21 RICHARD MOSSOP.

 FISH !
-FISH !! -Superior Mackerel and Codfish just received and opening at the cheap Cash store of Richard Mossop in Clearfield. may 21/56
+FISH !!-Superior Mackerel and Codfish just received and opening at the cheap Cash store of Richard Moscop in Clearfield. may 21/36